If you are a potential investor, please read through the frequently asked questions about our investment opportunities.

 - The consumer in these markets is generally a more conservative consumer with more predictable spending habits.
-This consumer did not get over leveraged to the extent that the consumers did in the more major metro areas.
+During the Great Recession of 2008 and 2009 This consumer did not get hurt to the extent that the consumers did in the more major metro areas.
 In addition, there were no major housing booms in these markets and consequently no housing busts.

 - The banking and lending environment in these markets has stayed relatively the same as it was before the Recession of 2008.
 Lenders still have money to lend, and loans can still be obtained for solid investments.

 - Retailers and restaurants that operate in these mid and small markets are still expanding and their balance sheets are very strong in general.
 Often their balance sheets have no debt.
 These companies are also more conservative in their operating philosophy.

 - It’s easier to understand the competitive environment in secondary markets and smaller communities.
 If one purchases an asset well below construction costs, one can effectively compete on the bases of rents against new construction shopping centers.